rsennrich/wmt2014-scripts/example/README.md

 Common issues
 -------------

-this config was tested with moses commit e98a2fc (30 April 2015).
-It may run on older versions, but give wrong results.
+these configs were tested with moses commit 43527c8 (22 May 2015).